isc-projects/kea/doc/guide/netconf.rst

 ``sysrepocfg`` or any NETCONF client), the callback validates the modified configuration (if ``validate-changes`` was not set to false) and runs a second time to apply the new configuration.
-If the validation fails, the callback is still called again but with an ABORT (vs APPLY) event with rollback changes.
+If the validation fails, the callback is still called again but with an ABORT (vs. APPLY) event with rollback changes.

 The returned code of the callback on an APPLY event is ignored, as it is